 - proof of high school graduation or GED from an approved secondary school

-- immunization verification of two doses each of vaccines for measles, mumps, rubella and varicella (MMRV)
+- immunization verification of two doses each of measles, mumps, rubella and varicella (MMRV) vaccines

 Students are required to be in-state legal residents for a period of one full year prior to the date of the first class of the semester to receive the in-state tuition rate.
 The Admissions office may require proof of residency.

 All students are strongly encouraged to complete a Free Application for Federal Student Aid (FAFSA), using the processing code of 001392.